owalmirneto/cns_brazil/README.md

 # CNS Brazil
- - Is a validator and generator to based in algorithm from https://integracao.esusab.ufsc.br/v211/docs/algoritmo_CNS.html
+ - Is a validator and generator based in algorithm from https://integracao.esusab.ufsc.br/v211/docs/algoritmo_CNS.html

 ## Usage
 ### Installing